Top 7 Beginner Guitar Amps to Become a Rock Star

 Sound quality

-As you might have guessed, sound quality also has a little bit to do with watts and output.
+As you might have guessed, sound quality also has little to do with watts and output.
 The louder the volume on an amp with low watts, the more sound quality is lost.
 The 20-watt amp sounds better than the 10-watt amp when the volume is cranked up but, again, this is a somewhat limiting way to look at it.
 A simple watt amp, like the 1-watt Fender Mini-Deluxe Electric Guitar Amp, won’t have the same quality as a more powerful amp, like Monoprice 40-Watt 1×10 Guitar Combo Amplifier, no matter what the volume.

 The relationship between watts and volume causes what a lot of people refer to as “buzzing”.
 If you’ve ever had an amp that performed just fine at low volumes but lost quality as you turned up the volume, it’s likely the amp didn’t have enough watts.